 The future generation of batteries

 Advanced next-gen batteries can charge, recharge, and discharge quickly.
-New varieties of advanced batteries (in R&D) last with a high capacity for 20+ years; and can charge in minutes.
+New varieties of advanced batteries (in R&D) last with a high capacity for 20+ years and can charge in minutes.
 The most common type of high capacity, widely used, advanced batteries being developed today are lithium-ion batteries made in combination with other metals or other elements; creating a new battery technology, like li-ion cobalt oxide.

-A few other examples of advanced li-ion next-gen battery technologies currently on the market (but less widely commercially available than li-ion cobalt varieties, or even lithium-iron-phosphate batteries, which are currently a popular battery solution for some stationary battery applications) include: li-ion cobalt oxide, lithium iron phosphate, li-ion silicon, li-ion manganese oxide, li-ion sulphur, and li-ion solid state.
+A few other examples of advanced li-ion next-gen battery technologies currently on the market (but less widely commercially available than li-ion cobalt varieties, or even lithium-iron-phosphate batteries, which are currently a popular battery solution for some stationary battery applications) include: lithium iron phosphate, li-ion silicon, li-ion manganese oxide, li-ion sulfur, and li-ion solid state.
 (Here is a YouTube video on li-iron phosphate batteries).

-However, sodium-ion batteries, graphene-based batteries, and zinc-air batteries, represent cheaper, more abundant material than lithium; that could produce a less expensive battery, with possibilities for long-term energy storage n in the future; if R&D in these technologies is successful.
+However, sodium-ion batteries, graphene-based batteries, and zinc-air batteries, represent cheaper, more abundant materials than lithium.
+These advanced batteries could produce a less expensive battery, with possibilities for long-term energy storage n in the future; if R&D in these technologies is successful.

-Lithium-vanadium phosphate batteries are a next-generation battery solution which shows promise, as they can extend the range of electric vehicles (EVs), for example.
+Lithium-vanadium phosphate batteries are a next-generation battery solution that shows promise, as they can extend the range of electric vehicles (EVs), for example.
 These batteries potentially have greater power than batteries found in the latest electric vehicles (such as lithium-manganese oxide), but also greater safety than the batteries found in smartphones and laptops.

 As they are inexpensive to scale up, vanadium flow batteries represent an opportunity for reliable, affordable large-scale energy storage.
 At this point, flow batteries are still mostly stuck in the R&D phase due to the expense of manufacturing these batteries; with only limited commercial availability.
 However, commercial deployment of flow batteries is seen in some areas worldwide today, including some large markets - such as throughout Australia and Asia.

 Unlike vanadium flow batteries, which currently represent a great, realistic battery alternative, lithium-air batteries only theoretically represent a great battery alternative.
-Lithium-air batteries could triple the range of EVs; and could give fully charged EVs the same range as maximum range gasoline cars with a full tank.
-However, whereas vanadium flow batteries can charge and discharge repetitively with no problem, lithium-air batteries have been notoriously difficult to re-charge.
+Lithium-air batteries could triple the range of EVs, and could give fully charged EVs the same range as maximum-range gasoline cars with a full tank.
+However, whereas vanadium flow batteries can charge and discharge repetitively with no problem, lithium-air batteries have been notoriously difficult to recharge.